 You might want to use a graphic designer to help you out and make it powerful, stunning, unique, and above all, that it stands out and is very memorable.

 While not every author will want to have a graphic logo, it is still not a bad idea to consider.
 A good example is Rachel Thompson on her blog, Bad Redhead Media.

 Consistency and predictability are the key attributes of all the branding examples I have used in this article.

-When this is broken, such as with Rosanne and even Facebook any hard-won reputation can go down the tube very quickly.
+When this is broken, any hard-won reputation can be lost very quickly.

 It takes years to build a brand and trust, but it can take only seconds to destroy.

-While you certainly will not be as famous as some, it is not difficult to create an author brand that will work for you and help your reputation as an author and writer.
+While you certainly will not be as famous as some, it’s not difficult to create your style of personal branding for authors that will work for you and help your reputation as an author and writer.